Twisted cubics on cubic fourfolds and stability conditions: Introduction

 In \cite{LLMS} the authors gave an interpretation of \cite{LLSvS}'s geometric picture in the categorical setting.
 In particular, they described $M_Y'$ and $M_Y$ as components of moduli spaces of Gieseker stable sheaves on $Y$.
 For very general cubic fourfolds, they also realized the contraction from $M_Y'$ to $M_Y$ via wall-crossing in tilt-stability.

 We point out that Theorem \ref{thm:Fano_main} and Theorem \ref{thm:maintwistedcubic} were proved for very general cubic fourfolds in \cite[Appendix]{BLMS:kuzcomponent} and \cite{LLMS}, respectively.
 In this situation, the algebraic Mukai lattice of $\Ku(Y)$ is exactly the $A_2$ lattice.
 This property rules out most of the potential walls, allowing to prove the theorems without going through the construction of the stability conditions.
-It was made clear in \cite{AddingtonNicolas2014} and \cite{LLMS} that for each twisted cubic $C$, the object $F_C'$ is the correct one to consider. \\ \\ \textbf{Plan of the paper.} In Section \ref{section:Kuznetsov component and stability conditions} we recall the definition of (weak) stability conditions on triangulated categories and the construction of Bridgeland stability conditions on $\Ku(Y)$ in \cite{BLMS:kuzcomponent}.
+It was made clear in \cite{AddingtonNicolas2014} and \cite{LLMS} that for each twisted cubic $C$, the object $F_C'$ is the correct one to consider.

+\textbf{Update.} Section \ref{sec:hilb} was added in a version of this paper submitted in July 2019.
+Shortly after that, we learnt that this was proved independently in \cite{BBMP} by a similar method.
+In \cite{AG} the authors give an independent proof of Proposition \ref{prop:period$M_Y$} using classical techniques.
+They also show the analogous statement of Proposition \ref{prop:eightfoldvsHilb}.\\ \\ \textbf{Plan of the paper.} In Section \ref{section:Kuznetsov component and stability conditions} we recall the definition of (weak) stability conditions on triangulated categories and the construction of Bridgeland stability conditions on $\Ku(Y)$ in \cite{BLMS:kuzcomponent}.
 Roughly speaking, they are obtained by tilting a second time the weak stability conditions $\sigma_{\alpha,-1}$ and, then, restricting to $\Ku(Y)$.
-Finally, we introduce the objects associated to twisted cubics, whose stability is studied in this context, and we prove that they are stable with respect to $\sigma_{\alpha,-1}$ for $\alpha$ large (Proposition \ref{stab_alphalarge}).
+Finally, we introduce the objects associated to twisted cubics, whose stability is studied in this context.
 Section \ref{section:Wall crossing and stability} is the main part of the paper.
 Firstly, we compute walls and the Chern character up to degree two of possible destabilizing objects with respect to $\sigma_{\alpha,-1}$.
 Secondly, we prove that the first wall can be crossed by preserving stability in the aCM case, while for non CM curves we need to consider the projection of these objects in $\Ku(Y)$ (Proposition \ref{3/4}).
 In fact, their projection remains stable after every wall, as we show in Section \ref{section:1/4}.
 Finally, in Section \ref{sec:twisted_final} we prove Theorem \ref{thm:maintwistedcubic}.
 Section \ref{section:lines} is devoted to the proof of Theorem \ref{thm:Fano_main} and in Section \ref{section:applications} we discuss some applications. \\

 \textbf{Acknowledgements.} We are very grateful to Arend Bayer, Mart\'i Lahoz, Emanuele Macr\`i and Paolo Stellari for many useful discussions and conversations.